Our Federal buyers want to get to know us before we invest the big bucks to write those big bids!

-Skip Blackburn, capture expert and CEO of BIT Solutions, points out that “…at 22.3 percent, many Federal agencies are not meeting their small business goals, falling short of the cumulative goal of 23 percent.
-Although the variance is minute, the dollar value is significant – estimated to be in the billions.”
-And when you analyze on an agency-by-agency basis, a number of agencies are well under the 23 percent goal, as shown in our annual Small Business Goals Summary Reports.
+Skip Blackburn, capture expert and CEO of BIT Solutions, points out that “…at 22.3 percent, many Federal agencies are not meeting their small business goals, falling short of the cumulative goal of 23 percent.”
+That shortfall represents billions.”
+Agency-by-agency, a number of agencies are well under the 23 percent goal.
 Furthermore, SBA negotiates individual agency goals annually, and establishes higher targets for many agencies.

 Sources Sought and Request for Information

 Sources Sought and Request for Information (RFI) listings, posted by government contracting officers in SAM.gov, are early signs of opportunities coming to market.
 They give potential bidders a heads-up of pending requirements, and indicate that program and contracting offices are seriously getting ready to announce a new Request for Proposal (RFP).
 There are 20-30 of these notices posted every day in SAM.gov!

 Your responses to these notices reassure the contracts staff that capable small business contractors have noted the requirement and are prepared to bid.
 Enough small business responses provide an impetus to set the opportunity aside for small business, and what set-aside category will meet the rule-of-two.

 Your response helps your Federal buyers shape the requirement — and make it easier for them to choose you — when you emphasize why your leading skills and unique resources set them up for a successful project outcome.
 You can feature new solutions, proposed metrics, staff depth or the value of past performance on similar work.
 You can stress the value of having certain industry certifications or best practices or the need for unique tools or machines to guarantee meeting the specs.